realnoobestnoob/Singapore-Global-Warming-EDA/README.md

 ## Overview

-This Jupyter notebook performs an in-depth analysis of climate and environmental data specific to Singapore.
-It examines temperature patterns, humidity, rainfall trends, emission profiles, and correlations between climate variables over time.
+This Jupyter notebook performs a breif analysis of climate and environmental data specific to Singapore.
+It examines temperature patterns, humidity, rainfall trends, emission profiles, and correlations between climate variables over time to study the impact of global warming.

 ## Data source